SpamExperts/zimbra-addon/README.md

 If the operation was successfull the message "Email was reported as spam".

 In order to access Spam Filter panel, config_template.xml should contain an admin credentials.
 This admin should own your domain in our Spam Filtering system.
+If your zimbra is configured over ssl, then your Spam Panel url should also use Https protocol.
+This is available for Logout url from your Spam Filter configuration.

 For custom branding, replace "zimletName" and "label" in com_zimbra_spamexperts.properties files.
 Default values are "SpamExperts".
 For a custom icon, just replace zimlet_icon.gif with your own.
 Be sure it will be a .gif file with dimensions 16x16 px.